Online education: The foundations of online teaching Quiz Answers

 • All online instructors need appropriate training in using discussion forums.

-• That an online discussion forum is a feature of a learning management system that supports course-related discourse or dialogue among students engaged in online learning.
+• An online discussion forum is a feature of a learning management system that supports course-related discourse or dialogue among students engaged in online learning.

 • True